 Solomon was the wisest man on earth.
 And then he wasn’t.
 He stopped focusing on God and instead allowed others to lead him down a path that he knew was wrong.
 We need to learn a valuable lesson from Solomon: whenever we take our eyes off Jehovah, we have started down a slippery slope.

 Lord, today I want to keep my eyes firmly fixed on You.
-I can do nothing on my own but with You I can do all things.
+I can do nothing on my own but with You, I can do all things.
 Thank You for the lessons of the Bible and help me not to be like Solomon who was drawn away through his own lusts.
-Instead help me to hold firm to Your words and keep my foot from evil.
+Instead, help me to hold firm to Your words and keep my foot from evil.
 In Jesus’ name.
 Amen.

-Write a short prayer asking God to help you to keep your eyes on Him.
+Today, I encourage you to write a short prayer asking God to help you to keep your eyes on Him.